-Organic traffic is any traffic that arrives on your site as a result of direct visits (for example someone entering your URL), organic clicks from your social media profiles or from the organic (unpaid) search results.
+Organic traffic is any traffic that arrives on your site as a result of direct visits (for example, someone entering your URL), organic clicks from your social media profiles, or from organic (unpaid) search results.

 Of these searches, the majority of clicks go to the first organic search result.

-Although organic traffic implies free, or traffic that you have not paid for, there is a lot of work that goes into creating a long term flow of organic traffic.
-This is known as search engine optimization, or SEO.
+Although organic traffic implies free, or traffic you have not paid for, a lot of work goes into creating a long-term flow of organic traffic.
+This is known as Search Engine Optimization, or SEO.

 Simply starting your website doesn’t mean you’re going to rank for your best search term.